Time-periodic solutions of the compressible Euler equations and the Nonlinear Theory of Sound: Structure of Periodic Solutions

 For fixed time period $T$, denote the nonlinear evolution operator by

 where $y(x,t)$ is the solution of the nonlinear equation \eqref{ycl}, and $H^b$ denotes the Sobolev space of $T$-periodic functions with norm

 so that $y^j$ are the Fourier series coefficients of $y$.

-We restate the local existence theory for classical solutions in the following theorem which will be established in Theorem~\ref{thm:D2Evol} in Section~\ref{sec:D2E} below.
+We restate the local existence theory for classical solutions in the following theorem which will be established in Corollary~\ref{cor:le} and Theorem~\ref{thm:D2Evol} below.
 This holds as long as the data $y^0$ or evolution interval $[0,X]$ is small enough that shocks do not form, so the classical theory applies.